Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Gradient flow scales in 2+1 flavor lattice QCD

-where the first numbers in the parenthesis denote the statistical uncertainties while the second ones the systematic uncertainties.
-The averaged results are shown as red data points in Fig. \ref{fig:ratios}, with the error bar being the sum of the statistical uncertainties and the systematic uncertainties.
+where the first parentheses denote statistical uncertainties and the second denote systematic uncertainties.
+The averaged results are shown as red data points in Fig. \ref{fig:ratios}, with the error bar being the sum of the statistical uncertainties and the systematic uncertainties in quadrature.
 The obtained $\sqrt{t_0}/w_0$ is consistent with the $N_f$=2+1+1 estimate from EMT Collaboration \cite{ExtendedTwistedMass:2021qui} 0.82930(65) and the $N_f$=2+1+1 estimate from HPQCD Collaboration \cite{Dowdall:2013rya} 0.835(8).